bouda19/docfx-image-light-dark-modern-template-sample/README.md

 "_appLogoPath": "images/dark-logo.png",
 ```

+Adapt the `dark-logo.png` to one of your image name.

 Add the name of your template at the end of the `template` array of `docfx.json` file.
 It should look like this :

 ```{json}